| Workable Solutions | Step-by-step Troubleshooting |

 Extra Option: Get Space from Another Drive

-Then select the target partition that you want to extend at the allocate space to column.
+Select the target partition that you want to extend at the allocate space to column.

 Step 3.
 Execute Operations to Extend Partition.

-Drag the dots of the target partition into the unallocated space and click "Proceed".
+To resize the partition, drag the dots of the target partition into the unallocated space and click "Proceed".